AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Max Users</td>
    <td> <p>This is a deprecated field.
-Any information that this field might display is related to a feature that <span>Workfront</span> has removed and the field cannot be updated. </p> <p>In previous releases of <span>Workfront</span>, you could update this field when creating or editing a job role.
+Any information that this field might display is related to a feature that Workfront has removed and the field cannot be updated. </p> <p>In previous releases of Workfront, you could update this field when creating or editing a job role.
 It displayed the total number of users that can be associated with a role on each project.
 A value of zero allowed for an unlimited number of users that can be assigned on a project. </p>The field is still visible in some reports and lists, but the information displayed cannot be updated. </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>